obunga99/aim-trainer-love2d/README.md

 (3d mode)you can use any crosshair make tool like the kovaaks crosshair maker which the size would be 11x11 to 30x30 if you want to increase in size.

+To exit while playing on 2d mode just click the exit button on the top right of the screen.

+To exit while playing on pfp mode just press ESCAPE on your keyboard.

 todo:
     scenario customizer(semi working)